Thank you for your interest in volunteering at the Sioux Falls Area Humane Society!

 What if I cannot meet the requested 4 hours a month?
 What happens then?

 We understand that life can be busy and have made our volunteer program as flexible as we are able to.
-We rely a great amount on our volunteers, but understand if you are not able to give 4 hours every single month.
+We rely a great amount on our volunteers but understand if you are not able to give 4 hours every single month.
 We appreciate every hour you can give.
 We will always welcome you back, should you need a break from volunteering for any reason, we just ask that you let us know you're on a bit of a hiatus.
-If we have not heard from you or seen you pop in to say hello for 6 months, a new orientation will need to be completed before your may resume.
+If we have not heard from you or seen you pop in to say hello for 6 months, a new orientation will need to be completed before you may resume.

-Download the volunteer application, fill it out and submit to:
+Fill out the online volunteer application or download the volunteer application, fill it out and submit to: